 - Emotional (unhappiness in the relationship, unresolved grief)

 Sessions encourage you to talk about emotions associated with sex and relationship dynamics, so you may explore other topics.
 Together with your therapist, you can find effective ways to move forward.
 Talking therapies, including sex therapy, is both a supportive and educational environment.

-Rhi is a trainee sexologist and welcomes all sexualities, gender identities and relationship structures
+Rhi is a clinical sexologist and welcomes all sexualities, gender identities and relationship structures

 Also known as marriage or couples counselling.
 Explore, understand and manage differences.